Corporate Development Strategy

 Relationship advice for corporate developers

-by Mark Jamrozinski and Heather Blumberg
+by Mark Jamrozinski

 Most of the corporate development professionals we have the pleasure of working with are focused on pursuing their firm’s overall corporate strategy.
 They all approach strategy execution in different ways but, in the end, each of them is weighing the costs and risks of organic growth vs. inorganic growth.
 It’s the name of the game, and understanding the trade-offs can make – or break – everything.

 In our latest global corporate development survey – Corporate development strategy: Thriving in your business ecosystem – we wanted to determine how senior investment leaders are using creativity and advanced thinking to enhance their deal-making.
 After all, hard work alone may no longer be enough to ensure success, and while most deals look good on paper, in reality 75% of integrations fail to add meaningful value, according to a previous Deloitte survey.
 Leaders will need to adapt to an increasingly fast-paced and changing environment to succeed tomorrow.

 Four aspects of our report in particular resonated with us, each dealing with different but complementary ways leading corporate development professionals are driving dealflow that we think Canadian companies will need to address.

 - Make your firm irresistible – buyers who are easy to transact with, have strong references with former partners, make fair offers, demonstrate integrity and, perhaps above all, view their acquisitions as the beginnings of broader partnerships are the most successful.
 Your M&A reputation is an excellent complement to the time-intensive effort of having to constantly originate opportunities and continuously develop relationships with potential sellers.
 Don’t go to them, draw them to you.

 It’s the best time to do so.
 Why?